Meta Platforms, Inc.

 8a.
 Company-Specific Risks

-Meta faces several idiosyncratic risks that could impact financial performance and strategic execution.
+Meta faces several idiosyncratic risks related to its platform-dependent business model, regulatory scrutiny, and ambitious technology investments.
+These risks could materially impact financial performance and competitive positioning.

 8b.
 Industry & Macro Risks